 \end{thm}

-The reason we insist that $\Lambda$ be non--elementary (i.e.\ contains an $F_2$ subgroup; see e.g. \cite[Theorem~2.28]{KB}) in this theorem is that elementary $\Lambda$ are not interesting in this context: if $\Lambda$ is finite, then $\partial \Lambda$ is empty; if $\Lambda$ is virtually $\Z$, then $\Lambda$ is quasiconvex in $G$, its boundary $\partial \Lambda$ is two points, and the Cannon--Thurston map is well--defined and is an embedding.
+While we have not been able to find this theorem elsewhere in the literature, we understand that it is known to some experts.
+Indeed, the second author first heard of a suggestion of a relationship between the modulus of continuity of Cannon--Thurston map and subgroup distortion from Mahan Mj.
+The moduli of continuity of Cannon--Thurston maps have received attention before in the Kleinian group setting.
+For a faithful discrete representation to $\textup{PSL}_2(\mathbb{C})$ of a finitely generated Fuchsian group of the first type with bounded geometry and no parabolic elements, Miyachi \cite{Miyachi} gives an upper bound on the modulus of continuity of the Cannon--Thurston map.

-The moduli of continuity of Cannon--Thurston maps have received attention before.
-Cannon--Thurston maps were originally defined from the Gromov--boundary of a Kleinian group to $\partial \mathbb{H}^3 = S^2$ --- see \cite{CTtrees}.
-(The Cannon--Thurston maps we study here for hyperbolic groups are a natural generalization of the cocompact case.)
-When the Kleinian group is a finitely generated Fuchsian group of the first type with bounded geometry and no parabolic elements, Miyachi \cite{Miyachi} gives an upper bound on the modulus of continuity for the Cannon--Thurston map, and shows it is not H\"older continuous when the group is geometrically infinite.
+The reason we insist that $\Lambda$ be non-elementary (i.e.\ contains an $F_2$ subgroup; see e.g. \cite[Theorem~2.28]{KB}) in this theorem is that elementary $\Lambda$ are not interesting in this context: if $\Lambda$ is finite, then $\partial \Lambda$ is empty; if $\Lambda$ is virtually $\Z$, then $\Lambda$ is quasiconvex in $G$, its boundary $\partial \Lambda$ is two points, and the Cannon--Thurston map exists and is an embedding.